CedricHirschi/wius_firmware_release/README.md

 ## Building

+See the [Getting Started](docs/markdown/siwg917_getting_started/siwg917_getting_started.md) guide for instructions on how to get started developing on this platform.

-See the [Building](docs/markdown/siwg917_getting_started/siwg917_getting_started.md) guide for instructions on how to build the firmware.
+See the [Building](docs/markdown/building.md) guide for instructions on how to build the firmware.